Coach, Speaker, and Creator of

 Life Stage Insights & Leadership Coaching for Adults Midlife and Better

+Do you want your personal and professional leadership to feel more engaged, energetic and impactful?
 Are you in the midst of a personal, health or career transition?
-Do you want your personal and professional leadership to feel more engaged, energetic and impactful?
-Are you roughly between 45 and 65 years old?
+Are you somewhere between your mid 40's and mid 60's?
 You may not know it but you are firmly in the midst of a new life stage I call Middlescence.
 Through leadership coaching, engaging workshops and impactful speaking engagements, I can help you use your accumulated decades of experience to make this perhaps the most fulfilling and impactful time of your life.
-Youth is not wasted on the young; it is invested in them to prepare them for Middlescence!

 My passion, as a gerontologist and coach, is to change our national conversation about what it means to be in midlife.
 The years we have added to our lives aren’t at the end – they are in the middle.
 These 20+ years are a brand new life stage no one has named or knows what to do with.
 Until now.
 I call it Middlescence.